 Oxidizers and What It Has to Do With COVID-19

-Oxidation is the loss of electrons, reduction is a gain of electrons and the reaction is what occurs between the two.
-When we talk about chemistry or chemical reactions we are really talking about an electrical interaction between molecules that are seeking equilibrium.
+Oxidation is the loss of electrons, reduction is the gain of electrons, and the reaction is what occurs between the two.
+When we talk about chemistry or chemical reactions, we are really talking about an electrical interaction between molecules seeking equilibrium.

-In other the words the old “high voltage goes to low voltage” rule applied to the tiny building blocks that makes stuff what it is
+In other the words, the old “high voltage goes to low voltage” rule applies to the tiny building blocks that make stuff what it is.

-Let's start simple, with iron and rust because we see it all the time
+Let's start simple.
+Let's talk about iron and rust because we see that reaction all the time.

-Iron reacts with oxygen in the air and in water to “oxidize” and give up electrons forming a new molecule we call rust, we call this “corrosion” from Latin corrodere, literally to ‘gnaw through” because that's what it looks like to us.
+Iron reacts with oxygen in the air and in water (H2O) to “oxidize” and give up electrons, forming a new molecule we call rust.
+We call this “corrosion” from Latin corrodere, which literally means “to gnaw through,” because that's what it looks like to us.

-For the average HVACR tech who is NOT a chemist, this isn't something we are going to opine over on a chalkboard, but just a basic understanding of how and why it occurs can be useful because this corrosion is really a chemical reaction that is at its heart an electrical reaction.
+For the average HVACR tech who is NOT a chemist, this isn't something we are going to opine over on a chalkboard.
+However, a basic understanding of how and why it occurs can be useful because this corrosion is really a chemical reaction that is, at its heart, an electrical reaction.

-Because corrosion (oxidation) is largely undesirable in solids we work to prevent it by limiting these oxidizing reactions.
-We even call metals that are less likely to react and oxidize “more noble” and those more likely to react “less noble” like the chart above shows.
+Because corrosion (oxidation) is largely undesirable in solids, we work to prevent it by limiting these oxidizing reactions.
+We even call metals that are less likely to react and oxidize “more noble” and those more likely to react “less noble,” as the chart above shows.

-The interesting thing is that when less noble (anodic) solids are in contact with more noble (cathodic) solids the less noble will oxidize sacrificially, protecting the more noble metals like the sacrificial anode shown here.
+Interestingly, when less noble (anodic) solids are in contact with more noble (cathodic) solids, the less noble will oxidize sacrificially, protecting the more noble metals, like the sacrificial anode shown here.

-So the message is, moving electrons around between those that have more than they want and those that have fewer than they want cause reactions that can give us some undesirable results.
-But what does that have to do with Coronavirus?
+So, the message is that moving electrons around between those with more than they want and those with fewer than they want causes reactions that can give us some undesirable results.
+But what does that have to do with coronaviruses?

 Oxidization and Air

-We hear about Ozone (O3) all the time when we start in the trade and study for our EPA exam.
-This is all regarding Ozone in the upper stratosphere far above the earth where it acts to protect the earth from harmful UV light.
+We hear about ozone (O3) all the time when we start in the trade and study for our EPA exam.
+Those instances are all regarding ozone in the upper stratosphere far above the earth, where it protects the earth from harmful UV light.

-Ozone also occurs in the lower atmosphere during lightning storms when the electrical energy causes the stable O2 molecule to be broken down to extremely unstable O1 which then combines with other O2 to form slightly less unstable but still VERY unstable O3.
+Ozone also occurs in the lower atmosphere during lightning storms when the electrical energy causes the stable O2 molecule to be broken down to extremely unstable O (only one oxygen atom), combining with other O2 to form slightly less unstable but still VERY unstable O3.

-This O3 “reacts” with other molecules readily resulting in new types of molecules.
-This is why Ozone has been used for some time to reduce odors because the highly reactive O3 combines with other molecules by oxidizing and reducing all over until the reactions stabilize.
+This O3 “reacts” with other molecules readily, resulting in new types of molecules.
+That is why ozone has been used for some time to reduce odors—the highly reactive O3 combines with other molecules by oxidizing and reducing all over until the reactions stabilize.

-Well… the problem is O3 also reacts with cells in our respiratory system causing irritation and damage when we breathe it in.
+Well, the problem is that O3 also reacts with cells in our respiratory system, causing irritation and damage when we breathe it in.
 Here is a quote from the EPA:

-The point being that the oxidizing properties of Ozone that make it good at breaking down odors also make it good at breaking down our respiratory system.
+The point is that the oxidizing properties of ozone that make it good at breaking down odors also make it good at breaking down our respiratory system.

-On the subject of COVID-19 there is renewed interest in Ozone because its oxidizing properties that reduce odors and damage our lungs also make it good at killing viruses like this poorly translated article points out.
+On the subject of COVID-19, there is renewed interest in ozone because its oxidizing properties that reduce odors and damage our lungs also make it good at killing viruses, as this poorly translated article points out.

-There are many home air purifiers that use varying amounts of Ozone in their processes, some of whom are now using activated carbon to absorb the Ozone before it leaves the purification zone which is a good idea.
+Many home air purifiers use varying amounts of ozone in their processes, some of whom are now using activated carbon to absorb the ozone before it leaves the purification zone, which is a good idea.

 - Cold Plasma Bi-Polar